 Wildlife Rescue and Rehabilitation

-Our Wildlife Rescue and Rehabilitation program serves Miami-Dade County, an area spanning 1,946 square miles with a population of 2.6 million people and growing.
-PHSS treated a record breaking 2,010 animals in 2015 and has experienced a 26% growth in patients this year with 2,338 patients as of 11/9/16.
+Our Wildlife Rescue and Rehabilitation program serves Miami-Dade County, an area spanning 1,946 square miles with a population of 2.7 million people and growing.
+PHSS treated a record breaking 2,553 animals in 2016.

 Many of the secondary injuries could be avoided if PHSS was able to provide regular rescue and transport in the field both on the road and on the water.